Crime mapping: Applications

 Crime analysts use crime mapping and analysis to help law enforcement management (e.g. the police chief) to make better decisions, target resources, and formulate strategies, as well as for tactical analysis (e.g. crime forecasting, geographic profiling).
 New York City does this through the CompStat approach, though that way of thinking deals more with the short term.
 There are other, related approaches with terms including Information-led policing, Intelligence-led policing, Problem-oriented policing, and Community policing.
 In some law enforcement agencies, crime analysts work in civilian positions, while in other agencies, crime analysts are sworn officers.

 From a research and policy perspective, crime mapping is used to understand patterns of incarceration and recidivism, help target resources and programs, evaluate crime prevention or crime reduction programs (e.g. Project Safe Neighborhoods, Weed & Seed and as proposed in Fixing Broken Windows), and further understanding of causes of crime.

-The boom of internet technologies, particularly web-based geographic information system (GIS) technologies, is opening new opportunities for use of crime mapping to support crime prevention.
-Research indicates that the functions provided in web-based crime mapping are less than in most traditional crime mapping software.
-In conclusion, existing works of web-based crime mapping focus on supporting community policing rather than analytical functions such as pattern analysis and prediction.